Development of ultra-high efficiency soft X-ray angle-resolved photoemission spectroscopy equipped with deep prior-based denoising method: Overview of the denoise system and its implementation in the SX-ARPES system at SPring-8 BL25SU

 \section{Overview of the denoise system and its implementation in the $\mu$SX-ARPES system at SPring-8 BL25SU}

 The $\mu$SX-ARPES system operates at the circularly polarized soft X-ray beamline BL25SU of SPring-8~\cite{senba2016upgrade,muro2021soft}.
 The available $h\nu$ range is from 120~eV to 2000~eV.
 The resolving powers ($h\nu/\Delta h\nu$) of the monochromator typically used range from 10000 for standard ARPES to 20000 for higher energy resolution ARPES.
 Using the Wolter mirror, a micro beam spot size is typically achieved on the sample~\cite{senba2020stable,muro2021soft}.
+The small footprint of this micro-focused beam allows for measurements in a grazing-angle geometry, with the glancing angle between the beam axis and the sample surface set to approximately 5$^\circ$.
+This geometry enhances the experimental efficiency by more than an order of magnitude compared to the conventional 45$^\circ$ configuration~\cite{muro2021soft}.
 ARPES data are recorded by the DA30 hemispheric analyzer (Scienta Omicron Inc.).
 This analyzer can perform two-dimensional angular ($\theta_x$-$\theta_y$) mapping while maintaining a fixed geometry between the X-ray source, sample, and DA30, by using a deflector scan perpendicular to the detector slit.

-Since BL25SU is a public beamline, in-situ processing must be highly practical to facilitate user access to the DPDM.
+Since BL25SU is a public beamline, in-situ processing must be highly practical to facilitate user access to DPDM.
 Therefore, we have developed an environment that enables (i) fast processing, (ii) ease of operation, and (iii) a high degree of flexibility.
 Figure~\ref{Fig.1}(c) provides an overview of the ultra-high efficiency $\mu$SX-ARPES system environment.
 In addition to the PC for measurement and analysis/optics, a dedicated PC for DPDM is utilized, and experimental data are shared through a local network connection.
-The DPDM-PC is operated remotely from the analysis/optics PC.
+DPDM-PC is operated remotely from the analysis/optics PC.
 The DPDM-PC is equipped with memory (DDR5 4800MHz RDIMM 16GB $\times$ 8), an SSD (ADD-SSD-S3840G), and a GPU (ADD-NV-RTXA6000) to maximize noise processing and image storage capacity.